 Fig.~\ref{fig:peva1}(center) and Fig.~\ref{fig:peva1}(right) report the temperature evolution for the HoloLens and Google Glass, respectively.
-In both cases, TAO (blue lines) limits temperature spikes due to local processing by offloading selectively, while SoTa (grey lines) processes more requests locally, leading to repeated temperature violations.
-We can observe how local processing of a request leads to an immediate temperature increase, followed by a slower decrease upon completion.
-Focusing on the first $500$~seconds of simulation during which three requests arrive, TAO processes only the first one locally (one spike), while SoTA processes all three (three spikes), causing the device to exceed the temperature limit (dotted red line).
-This is confirmed by Fig.~\ref{fig:peva2}(left), reporting the empirical temperature distribution: TAO (blue) consistently keeps temperature within safe limits, while SoTA (grey) exceeds the thermal threshold in about~$5$\% of the time.
-These results underscore the importance of thermal-aware decision-making in XR offloading strategies to avoid degradation of user experience but also health risks due to prolonged skin contact with overheated devices.
+In both cases, TAO (blue lines) limits temperature spikes due to local processing by selectively offloading, while SoTa (grey lines) processes more requests locally, resulting in repeated temperature violations.
+The effect is even more significant when the wearable is plugged to the AC (purple lines), as even more requests are served locally.

+Local processing causes an immediate temperature rise, followed by a slower decrease after completion.
+In the first $500$~seconds of simulation during which three requests arrive, TAO processes only the first one locally (one spike), while the alternatives process all three, causing the device to exceed the temperature limit (dotted red line).
+This is confirmed by Fig.~\ref{fig:peva2}(left), reporting the empirical temperature distribution: TAO (blue) consistently keeps temperature within safe limits, while SoTA (grey) and ``plugged to AC'' (purple) exceed the thermal threshold, for about~5\% of the time in the former case, and even more in the latter case.
+These results highlight the importance of thermal-aware decision-making in XR offloading strategies to avoid user experience degradation and health risks from overheated devices during prolonged skin contact.